romnn/microgpusim/WIP.md

 - easy chores:

+  - publish python package to pip

+- today:

+  - record mem fetch latency in playground and box
   - write trait for tag array
   - rename crates and github repo
   - publish to crates.io
-  - publish python package to pip

-- today:
+- TODO:

   - write a direct connection interconn trait that replaces the fifos etc.
   - check statistical error for non deterministic version